 This example shows how to write a MATLAB Production Server client using the Python client API.
-The client application calls the addmatrix function you compiled in "Package Deployable Archives with Production Server Compiler App" (MATLAB Compiler SDK) and deployed in "Share Deployable Archive" on page 5-8.
+The client application calls the addmatrix MATLAB function deployed to a server instance.
+For information on writing and compiling the function for deployment, see "Create Deployable Archive for MATLAB Production Server".
+For deploying the function to the server, see "Deploy Archive to MATLAB Production Server" on page 5-8.